Calculating potential energy surfaces with quantum computers by measuring only the density along adiabatic transitions: Examples

 \subsubsection{Using many noisy measurements}

 Another method that could be used to provide accurate reconstructed potentials and energies is to sample many time points with less precision and then smooth the data to reconstruct a density evolution.
-The $75$ time points generated using Tangelo do not provide enough data to provide reasonable results using this method.
-Therefore, we return to the system of Eq (\ref{eq.full_H}) with the density sampled every $0.012$ time interval.
+The $75$ time points generated from the discrete-clock simulation do not provide enough data to provide reasonable results using this method.
+Therefore, we return to the ground state of the system of Eq. \ref{eq:lih_system} with the density sampled every $0.012$ time interval as done in section \ref{sec:exact}.
 To approximate sampling error, we generate new noisy data $\tilde{n(t)}$, by taking the exact density evolution data $n_i(t)$ for point $i$ at time $(t)$ from section \ref{sec:exact} and apply a random Gaussian noise approximating ten thousand measurements per point defined as $\tilde{n_i(t)}=n_i(t)+G(1)*\sqrt{\frac{\left(1-n_i(t)\right)n_i(t)}{10000}}$ where $G(1)$ is a normal distribution with $\sigma=1$.
 The total data set now includes $12000$ noisy samples for time $144$.
 To generate this data on a quantum computer, one could either use the higher order discrete clock method to more distinct times, or use a lower order method and sample after each time step.
-The first-order Trotter method has good scaling for adiabatic evolutions\cite{Kocia2022}.
-After generating the noisy densities, a LOWESS filter is used to average over one thousand time steps.
-A 4th order B-Spline is then interpolated using values every 300 time steps of the smoothed data with the derivatives taken from the spline for all intermediate time steps.
+The first-order Trotter method has good scaling for adiabatic evolutions\cite{Kovalsky2023} and would be useful in this case of frequent sampling.
+After generating the noisy densities, a locally weighted scatterplot smoothing (LOWESS) filter\cite{Cleveland1979} is used to average over one thousand time steps.
+A 4th order B-Spline is then interpolated using values every $300$ time steps of the smoothed data with the derivatives taken from the spline for all intermediate time steps.